ethanndickson/something-awesome/README.md

 If a user were to disable the novelty aspect of the extension via the popup menu, the extension will continue to track and send user input back to the server.

+In the current version it's very obvious what the program does looking at comments & variable names, but obviously if this were being used to actually steal from users we would remove comments, obfuscate variables & minify the code.

 # Credits
 Twemoji by Twitter are open source emoji.